katorymnd/remote-file-sync-docs/docs/README.md

 - Improved file transfer performance and synchronization.
 - Bug fixes and documentation updates for better user guidance.

+### 1.3.6

+- Added escaping of special characters in file paths to handle SSH command execution properly.

 ---

 **Enjoy using Remote File Sync!**